 Hezbollah is a Lebanon-based, Iranian-backed terrorist organization that poses a direct threat to American interests and Israel, props up the Assad regime in Syria, and dominates the Lebanese government.
-Please urge your representative to support and thank your senators for backing bipartisan legislation—The Hizballah International Financing Prevention Amendments Act of 2017 (S.1595 and H.R.
+Please thank your members of Congress for backing bipartisan legislation—The Hizballah International Financing Prevention Amendments Act of 2017 (S.1595 and H.R.
 3329)—that would impose additional sanctions on the terrorist organization and those that support it.

 Hezbollah is an Iranian-backed terrorist organization situated along Israel’s northern border with Lebanon.
 It poses a direct threat to the Jewish state.

 Led by Shia clerics, Hezbollah follows the doctrine of the late Ayatollah Ruhollah Khomeini—leader of Iran’s 1979 Islamic Revolution and founder of the Islamic Republic of Iran—that calls for the destruction of the State of Israel.
 Designated a Foreign Terrorist Organization by the United States in 1995, Hezbollah continues to pose a direct threat to both the United States and Israel.
 The group has killed more Americans than any terrorist organization other than al-Qaida, and it has launched dozens of attacks against Israel to include provoking the 2006 Second Lebanon War, which claimed thousands of lives